MassonNN/aiogram/docs/dispatcher/filters/magic_filters.rst

 Get filter result as handler argument
 -------------------------------------

-This part is not available in *magic-filter* directly but can be used with *aiogram*
+This part is not available in *magic-filter* directly but can be used with *masogram*

 .. code-block:: python

-    from aiogram import F
+    from masogram import F

     ...